MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-remove-removeif.md

 In this example we will use a [**Gallery** control](../controls/control-gallery.md) to list the records in a table and then use the **Remove** function to selectively remove an item.

-This example uses the **Contacts** entity in Common Data Service which has been loaded with sample data when the database was created.
+This example uses the **Contacts** entity in Common Data Service which was loaded with sample data when the database was created.
 You can create your own database with sample data by creating a trial environment.

 Any data source or collection can be used in this same manner.
 To use a collection to work through this example, add a [**Button** control](../controls/control-button.md) to your screen, set the **OnSelect** property to the formula below, and select the button [while holding down the Alt key](../keyboard-shortcuts.md#alternate-behavior):